Welcome to today's edition of the Rush 24-7 podcast.

 I don't know that I ever knew it at the time.

-And the theory was this horse couldn't last that long in the Belmont star, you know, and it the horse's uh history was to start last in the pack and then accelerate for the whole race and win.
+And the horse's history was to start last in the pack and then accelerate for the whole race and win.

-And the same thing happened at Belmont, only five horses in the final.
+And the same thing happened at Belmont.

-It never trailed, and 31 lengths.
+It never trailed and 31 lengths.

-That was, it was it's never been done since.
+It's never been done since.

 Not even close.

-Uh and for somebody, there's nothing in this movie to feel threatened by.
+And for somebody, there's nothing in this movie to feel threatened by.

 There's nothing in this movie to dislike.